Dyfan Dwyfor: Early life

-He attended Ysgol Eifionydd, Porthmadog and Coleg Meirion Dwyfor before going on to Ysgol Glanaethwy.
+Dwyfor attended Ysgol Eifionydd, Porthmadog and Coleg Meirion Dwyfor before going on to Ysgol Glanaethwy.
 He graduated from the Royal Welsh College of Music & Drama in 2007.

 Career

-He began acting in the drama series Rownd a Rownd on S4C.
+Dwyfor began acting in the drama series Rownd a Rownd on S4C.
 His first appearance in film was in Oed yr Addewid ("Age of Promise"); the drama won three awards at BAFTA Cymru and a Golden FIPA.

-He won the Richard Burton Award at the National Eisteddfod in 2004.
+He won the Richard Burton Award at the National Eisteddfod in 2004 and was nominated for a BAFTA Cymru award for the Euros Lyn film Y Llyfrgell (The Library Suicides) in 2017.

 Personal life

-Dwyfor currently lives in London, he is a Welsh speaker, has blue/grey eyes and dark brown hair.
+Dwyfor lives in London.
+He is a Welsh speaker.